James Dean: East of Eden

-In 1953, director Elia Kazan was looking for a substantive actor to play the emotionally complex role of Cal Trask for screenwriter Paul Osborn's adaptation of John Steinbeck's 1952 novel East of Eden.
-This book deals with the story of the Trask and Hamilton families over the course of three generations, focusing especially on the lives of the latter two generations in Salinas Valley, California, from the mid-19th century through the 1910s.
-In contrast to the book, the film script focused on the last portion of the story, predominantly with the character of Cal.
-Though he initially seems more aloof and emotionally troubled than his twin brother Aron, Cal is soon seen to be more worldly, business savvy, and sensible compared to their pious and constantly disapproving father (played by Raymond Massey), who seeks to invent a vegetable refrigeration process.
-Cal is bothered by the mystery of their supposedly dead mother and discovers she is still alive and a brothel-keeping 'madam'; the part was played by actress Jo Van Fleet.
+In 1953, Kazan sought a substantive young actor to portray Cal Trask in screenwriter Paul Osborn's adaptation of John Steinbeck's 1952 novel East of Eden.
+Steinbeck's book follows the Trask and Hamilton families across three generations in California's Salinas Valley, from the mid-19th century through the 1910s.
+The film, however, focused on the final portion of the narrative, centering on Cal.
+Although initially presented as aloof and emotionally troubled in contrast to his twin brother Aron, Cal is revealed to be more worldly, business‑minded, and perceptive than their pious and disapproving father, played by Raymond Massey, who is attempting to develop a vegetable refrigeration process.
+Cal becomes preoccupied with the mystery surrounding their supposedly dead mother and eventually discovers she is alive and working as a brothel‑keeping madam, portrayed by Jo Van Fleet.

-Before casting Cal, Elia Kazan said he wanted "a Brando type" for the role, and Osborn suggested Dean, a relatively unknown young actor.
-Dean met with Steinbeck, who did not like the moody, complex young man personally but thought him to be perfect for the part.
-Dean was cast in the role and, on April 8, 1954, left New York City and headed for Los Angeles to begin shooting.
+Before casting Cal, Kazan said he wanted "a Brando type" for the role.
+Osborn suggested Dean, then a relatively unknown actor.
+Dean met with Steinbeck, who reportedly disliked him personally but believed he was ideal for the part.
+Dean was cast and, on April 8, 1954, left New York City for Los Angeles to begin filming.